 Bobby’s Bike Hike (540 N Lake Shore Dr, Chicago, IL 60611)

 Bobby’s Bike Hike provides biking, walking, and food tours in various neighborhoods of Chicago.
 If you enjoy exploring neighborhoods to learn about a city’s culture, check out Bobby’s Lakefront Neighborhoods Bike Tour to discover other neat places.
-Or, you can rent all kinds of bikes from Bobby’s (tandem, road, electric, etc) to explore Andersonville, Edgewater, and other places on your own schedule!
+While we’re located a little further south in Streeterville, you can rent all kinds of bikes from Bobby’s (tandem bikes, road bikes, electric bikes, etc) to explore Andersonville, Edgewater, and other places on your own schedule!
+To get to Andersonville from Streeterville you can hop on the lakefront trail and take it north along Lake Michigan!

 First Slice Pie Cafe ( 5357 N Ashland Ave Chicago, IL 60640)